mi3nts/instructables/README.md

 **The remaining process of creating a GitHub page varies from if you’re building a [user/organization site](https://mi3nts.github.io/instructables/#userorganization-site) or [your project a site.](https://mi3nts.github.io/instructables/#project-site)**

 ### **User/Organization Site:**

+You can either start your user/organization site by using a terminal, or by using GitHub Desktop.

 **1. Clone Your Repository**

 -***If you are using a terminal,*** navigate to the folder you’d like to store your project, and then clone the repository by clicking the green “Clone or download” button on your repository's homepage.